Founder & Executive Director

-Nicole Simone started volunteering quite young, beginning her career in 2006 as the only special needs rescue coordinator for a local municipal pound in Aurora, Ontario.
+Nicole Simone started volunteering in 2006 as the only special needs rescue coordinator for a local municipal pound in Aurora, Ontario.
 In her time there, Simone was exposed to challenges facing homeless dogs and the people who rescue them.
 In her first two years, Simone visited the shelter almost every day and helped send 200 dogs to homes or rescue.
-Through “Unchain Ontario’s Dogs”, Simone advocated local towns to adopt anti-tethering bylaws and educated the community about animal abuse occurring in their community.
+Through “Unchain Ontario’s Dogs”, Simone advocated local towns to adopt anti-tethering bylaws and educated the community about local animal abuse.

 In 2013, Simone started the critically acclaimed photo series Redemption Dogs.
-Simone met and photographed over 1000 people and rescue dogs from Toronto, Montreal, and New York City, interviewing them on the impact rescue dogs have on lives.
+Simone met and photographed over 1000 people and rescue dogs from Toronto, Montreal, and New York City, interviewing them on the impact rescue dogs have on human life.

-In August 2017, Simone unexpectedly found herself receiving distress calls from dog rescues in Houston.
+In August 2017, Simone unexpectedly found herself receiving distress calls from dog rescues in Houston, Texas.
 On September 1, 2017 Simone founded Redemption Paws.